ellisonbg/py4science/book/getting_started.rst

-Which isn't too helpful here.
-Our last and most valuable line of defense seeking help is TAB completion, which will list the complete set of methods of Python strings can be viewed by typing ``a.<TAB>``
+Which isn't too helpful in this particular case.
+Our last and most valuable line of defense when seeking help is TAB completion, which will list the complete set of methods of Python strings can be viewed by typing ``a.<TAB>``

 .. sourcecode:: ipython